Arash-Iranzadeh/Microbial-Genomics/docs/multiqc_guide.md

 # How to Read a MultiQC Report

 MultiQC aggregates results from bioinformatics tools such as FastQC, alignment software, and variant callers into a single, easy-to-read report.
-This guide explains the main sections you will see.
+This guide explains the main sections you will see when MultiQC is applied on the FastQC results.

 ---